Bibliography

 This is a dual resource adapted to associative specificities:

-This appendix is the result of reflections carried out with a Working Group on the carbon footprint of associations, created specifically by the ABC (Association for Low Carbon Transition) and the Tilt Movement.
+This appendix is the result of reflections carried out with a Working Group on the carbon footprint of associations, created specifically by ABC (Association for Low Carbon Transition) and the Tilt Movement.
 It constitutes a methodological reference for practical tools aligned with the realities and specificities of this sector.

 Resources on strategy and transition plan